akka/akka-quickstart-java.g8/docs/src/main/paradox/communicate-with-actors.md

 ### Sending messages to an Actor

-To put a message into an Actor's mailbox, use the `!` (bang) method on the `ActorRef`.
+To put a message into an Actor's mailbox, use the `tell` method on the `ActorRef`.
 For example, the main class of Hello World sends messages to the `Greeter` Actor like this:

 @@snip [AkkaQuickstart.java]($g8src$/java/com/lightbend/akka/sample/AkkaQuickstart.java) { #main-send-messages }